aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/trendlines/_index.md

 {{% alert color="primary" %}}

-You can retrieve the Equation Text of Chart Trendline using Aspose.Cells for Node.js via C++.
-Aspose.Cells provides [**DataLabels.getText()**](https://reference.aspose.com/cells/nodejs-cpp/datalabels/#getText--) property which returns the Equation Text of chart trendline.
-To make use of this property, you will first have to call [**Chart.calculate()**](https://reference.aspose.com/cells/nodejs-cpp/chart/#calculate--) method.
+You can retrieve the equation text of a chart trendline using Aspose.Cells for Node.js via C++.
+Aspose.Cells provides the [**DataLabels.getText()**](https://reference.aspose.com/cells/nodejs-cpp/datalabels/#getText--) property, which returns the equation text of the chart trendline.
+To make use of this property, you must first call the [**Chart.calculate()**](https://reference.aspose.com/cells/nodejs-cpp/chart/#calculate--) method.

 {{% /alert %}}

-The following screenshot shows the Chart with a Trendline and its Equation Text is shown in Red color.
-We will retrieve this text using the [**DataLabels.getText()**](https://reference.aspose.com/cells/nodejs-cpp/datalabels/#getText--) property in the following sample code.
+The following screenshot shows the chart with a trendline, and its equation text is shown in red.
+We will retrieve this text using the [**DataLabels.getText()**](https://reference.aspose.com/cells/nodejs-cpp/datalabels/#getText--) property in the sample code below.

 ![todo:image_alt_text](get-equation-text-of-chart-trendline_1.png)